jkriz2/CS-Operating-Systems-HW2/README.md

 ### File Input
 Input is divided into 3 files for easier processing.
-  - All allocation and max must be same dimensions
+  - Allocation and max must be same dimensions
-  - All must be using the same number of resources
+  - All must have the same number of types of resources
   - Only spaces, newlines and carriage returns are filtered
   - Each input must be ended with a semicolon